The Big Day: Tips for the Wise

 Tell your family ahead of time.
 Designate when and where they will need to be.
 Please have your officiant make an announcement if we are taking family formals after the ceremony.

-Designate a family photo helper PLEASE!
-This individual will be my main homie.
+Designate a family photo helper from each side PLEASE!
+These individuals will be my main homies.
 The ideal candidate is someone sassy, assertive, and knows the family.
 They will help me wrangle everyone on this list!
-Here is a short example of a shot list:

 Please don't hesitate to reach out if you have any questions.
 I am here for you!